david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 #### Edit *CMakeLists.txt*

-Because the implementation of the *cosh* custom layer makes use of the parallel processing supported by the Inference Engine, we need to add the Intel® Threading Building Blocks dependency to *CMakeLists.txt* before being able to compile.
-To do this we will add paths to the header and library files and add the Intel® Threading Building Blocks library to the list of link libraries.
-We will also rename the *.so* along the way.
+Because the implementation of the *cosh* custom layer makes use of the parallel processing supported by the Inference Engine, we need to add the Intel® Threading Building Blocks dependency to *CMakeLists.txt* before compiling.
+We will add paths to the header and library files and add the Intel® Threading Building Blocks library to the list of link libraries.
+We will also rename the *.so*.

-1. Using your favorite text editor, open the CPU extension CMake file *$CLWS/cl_cosh/user_ie_extensions/cpu/CMakeLists.txt*
+1. Using your favorite text editor, open the CPU extension CMake file *$CLWS/cl_cosh/user_ie_extensions/cpu/CMakeLists.txt*.
-2. At the top, rename the *TARGET_NAME* so that the compiled library will be named "libcosh_cpu_extension.so":
+2. At the top, rename the *TARGET_NAME* so that the compiled library is named "libcosh_cpu_extension.so":

    Before: